hideousslots/fakeserver_citrus/README.md

 It's now possible to get this fake server into a docker container You can build it with:

+docker build -t fakeserverimage1 .
+or
-docker build -t fakeserverimage . or docker build -t fakeserverimage2 . or
+docker build -t fakeserverimage2 .
+or